nuxt/docs/en/guide/modules.md

 <p class="Alert">
   There are many many more hooks and possibilities for modules.
-  Just refer to Nuxt [source code](https://github.com/nuxt/nuxt.js/tree/dev/lib) to discover more!
+  Please refer to [Nuxt Internals](/api/internals) to learn more about Nuxt internal API.
 </p>